-Globally, ovarian cancer is diagnosed in an estimated 300,000 women each year, and causes roughly 180,000 deaths.
-In 2020, ovarian cancer was diagnosed in approximately 21,750 women and caused about 13,940 deaths in the United States, where it is the leading cause of death from gynecologic cancer.
+Globally, ovarian cancer is diagnosed in an estimated 300,000 people each year, and causes roughly 180,000 deaths.
+In 2021, ovarian cancer will be diagnosed in approximately 21,000 people and cause about 14,000 deaths in the United States, where it is the leading cause of death from gynecologic cancer.

 There is an urgent need for new treatments for advanced stage, recurring ovarian cancer.

 First-line treatment for ovarian cancer includes surgery followed by a chemotherapy regimen combining a platinum-based (usually carboplatin) and a taxane-based (usually paclitaxel) treatment.
 This course of treatment leads to a complete response in approximately 80% of patients.
 A complete response means no visible evidence of disease on imaging scans and normal blood tests.
 After completion of upfront chemotherapy, patients may be eligible to receive maintenance therapy with a new class of drugs called PARP inhibitors, which have been demonstrated to significantly delay and possibly even prevent disease relapse in some patients, particularly patients whose tumor carry mutations in BRCA1 and BRCA2 genes.

 Patients who initially respond to treatment but then relapse after a period of six months or more may undergo the same therapy.
 Patients who progress during first-line treatment or who relapse within six months following successful first-line treatment are considered refractory or resistant to platinum-based treatments.
 For these patients, there are several chemotherapeutic options; however, each has shown only marginal benefit.